Suggestion: Watch the 20 minutes video tutorial before reading this article

 Before you get started, you need to get your fabric specifications in order.
 Never assume that a Chinese clothing and textiles manufacturer is specialized in making items matching your quality requirements, regardless of their technical qualifications.

-One strategy that we have applied more in recent years, is to source two sets of suppliers:
+One strategy that we have applied more often in recent years is to source two sets of suppliers:

 - Apparel manufacturer

 Relying on the apparel manufacturer when it comes to selecting fabrics and other materials is very time-consuming.